-The top 27 nightclubs in Toronto's history
+The 27 most memorable nightclubs in Toronto's history

 This legendary King West nightclub was home base for Toronto's aging rave crowd and brought all types of scenes together under one big, inclusive roof from 1996 to 2000.
 The city's late-night, underground dance scene owes everything to this club.

-This two-storey club at 176 Church Street closed up shop in 2003 and was home to a men's athletics club in the late 1800s.
-It's now a condo, but once housed the infamous Boys Life parties, had hardwood floors, a boxing ring dance floor, and a grand balcony around the main area.
+This two-storey club at 167 Church Street closed up shop in 2003 and was home to a men's athletics club in the late 1800s.
+It once housed the infamous Boys Life parties, had hardwood floors, a boxing ring dance floor, and a grand balcony around the main area.

 In the mid-90s this Phipps Street club was a big, raw, warehouse space with a nearly 500-person capacity.
 Saturdays were the big night here and it was a huge hit because as the warehouse scene faded, Joy filled the void for gays, drag queens, scenesters and curious straight people.